 Whenever I practice, I truly enjoy myself.
 Every day, when I step into my practice room or go outside, I let go of everything else, and I focus on enjoying my practice.
 When I do this, it doesn’t feel like work.
 It doesn’t feel like discipline.
 It feels like joy.

 If you had to pick just one of these tips, pick this one.
 You’ll be amazed at how much discipline you’ll build.
-And the best part is that it will be enjoyable!Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+And the best part is that it will be enjoyable!Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
 I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.